A Geometric Theory for Hypergraph Matching: Introduction

-\section{Introduction}
+\chapter{Introduction}

 Hypergraph matchings\footnote{A \emph{hypergraph} $G$ consists of a vertex set $V$ and an edge set $E$, where each edge $e \in E$ is a subset of $V$.
 We say $G$ is a \emph{$k$-graph} if every edge has size $k$.
 A \emph{matching} $M$ is a set of vertex disjoint edges in $G$.
 We call $M$ \emph{perfect} if it covers all of $V$.} provide a general framework for many important Combinatorial problems.
 Two classical open problems of this nature are the question of whether there exist designs of arbitrary strength, and Ryser's conjecture that every Latin square of odd order has a transversal; these are both equivalent to showing that some particular hypergraphs have perfect matchings.
 Furthermore, matchings are also an important tool for many practical questions, such as the `Santa Claus' allocation problem (see~\cite{AFS}).
 However, while Edmonds' algorithm~\cite{E} provides an efficient means to determine whether a graph has a perfect matching, the decision problem is NP-complete in $k$-graphs for $k \ge 3$ (it is one of Karp's original 21 NP-complete problems~\cite{Ka}).
 Thus we do not expect a nice characterisation, so we concentrate on natural sufficient conditions for finding a perfect matching.

 One natural hypergraph parameter that is widely considered in the literature is the \emph{minimum degree} $\delta(G)$, which is the largest number $m$ such that every set of $k-1$ vertices is contained in at least $m$ edges of $G$.
 What is the minimum degree threshold for finding a perfect matching?
 (We assume that $k|n$, where $n=|V|$.)
 For graphs ($k=2$) a straightforward greedy argument shows that the threshold is $n/2$ (or one can deduce it from Dirac's theorem \cite{D}, which states that the same threshold even gives a Hamilton cycle).
 The general case was a long-standing open problem, finally resolved by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS}, who determined the threshold precisely for large $n$: it is $n/2-k+C$, where $C \in \{1.5,2,2.5,3\}$ depends on arithmetic properties of $k$ and $n$.
-We refer the reader to the survey by R\"odl and Ruci\'nski~\cite{RR} for many further results on degree conditions for matchings and Hamilton cycles in hypergraphs.
+There is a large literature on minimum degree problems for hypergraphs, see e.g.~\cite{AFHRRS, Cs, CK, DH, D, F, HPS, KKMO, KM, Kh2, Kh, KO, KO1, KOT, LM, LM2, MM, MR2, MS, P, RRS3, RRS2, RRS, TZ} and the survey by R\"odl and Ruci\'nski~\cite{RR} for details.